Get access to everything we publish when you sign up for Outside+.

 This fun and whimsical lodging that has a sister property down on Tahoe’s South Shore is designed with the adventure traveler in mind.
 With 24 comfortable rooms and common spaces aimed at getting people out and mingling, Basecamp is an affordable option for people looking for a more social experience.
 The lobby bar is a cozy spot to gather for snacks and craft beers in front of the fireplace, and the outdoor firepit is the place for S’Mores-making and adventure-recounting.
 There’s also ski lockers and a daily happy hour with drink specials.

-• Granite Bistro Cafe: The Granite Bistro Cafe is recently remodeled and ready for the hungriest skiers at Squaw Alpine.
+• Granite Bistro Cafe: The Granite Bistro Cafe is recently remodeled and ready for the hungriest skiers at Palisades Tahoe.
 The cafe is furnished with retired chairlifts and modern countertop seating that overlooks the Sierra Nevada mountains and High Camp pool.
 The seasonal menu features dishes like High Sierra Poutine, Smoked Pheasant Soup, and a variety of deluxe burgers.

 • High Camp Marketplace: New to the resort following the $1.8 million overhaul of High Camp, High Camp Marketplace offers great grab-and-go options for a quick meal on the mountain.
 Grab an espresso and one of the signature energy cookies or try a warm, fresh-baked pastry to kick off your ski day with a full belly.